Public Projects with Preferences and Predictions: Incorporating Predictions

 \section{Incorporating Predictions}

-We now consider \emph{public projects with predictions}.
-Specifically, we propose that an information-aggregation mechanism (just called an \emph{aggregation mechanism}) be operated first in order to advise the \emph{decisionmaking mechanism}, which operates second.
-We refer to participants in the first stage as \emph{aggregators} and participants in the second as \emph{decisionmakers}.

-\paragraph{Incentives for manipulation.} If the aggregators and decisionmakers are disjoint, then we can simply use any aggregation mechanism to obtain estimates of the external welfare impact $B_k$ of each project $k$, then use the Synthetic Players QTM previously proposed.
-The challenge comes when agents may participate in both mechanisms.
-There are two potential problems: a decisionmaker may manipulate the predictions in order to boost some alternatives' chances of being chosen, and an aggregator may manipulate the decisionmaking mechanism in order to increase the rewards for their predictions.
+Armed with the analyses in Sections \ref{sec:qtm} and \ref{sec:external-welfare}, we now return to the setting of public projects with predictions.
+As a reminder from Section \ref{sec:general-mechanism}, an aggregation mechanism is operated first in order to advise a decisionmaking mechanism, which operates second.
+The first stage produces as output forecasts $\vect{\hat{B}} = (\hat{B}_1,\dots,\hat{B}_m)$.
+The second stage is to run the QTM with external welfare impacts $\vect{\hat{B}}$, as defined in Section \ref{sec:external-welfare}, which outputs a probability distribution $\vect{p}$ over the alternatives and selects from that distribution.